timcrone/chem-data-manipulation/README.md

 # cse6250-team5-data
 Data analysis for project team 5

-** Introduction **
+## Introduction
 This repository contains code for preprocessing and handling the 827 million compounds in the raw ZINC data.
 To generate the test, training, and chemical data for our project we used the tools in this folder in addition to standard Unix/Linux command-line stream processing tools.

-** Hardware **
+## Hardware
 SSDs are strongly recommended.
 The system will need at least 32GB of RAM for several of these steps, a CUDA-enabled GPU for others.
-Most of the chemical calculations are single-threaded CPU bound due to limitations in RDKit.
+Most of the chemical calculations are CPU bound due to limitations in RDKit; however all cores will be used where possible.
 It is strongly recommended that an additional SSD drive is configured as a swap disk for situations where memory is exceeded.

-** Software **
+## Software
 All steps beyond the initial ZINC data download assume a Linux BASH-based environment.

 Python modules variously required: